Should Children Have an Ethics Code?

 And that compass will guide them long after parents, teachers, or culture lose influence.

-Why would we leave character to chance?
+If we train children in math, sports, and technology, why would we leave character to chance?